Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 ---
 I moderate the "pleroma.envs.net" Akkoma instance on the Fediverse, as <a href="https://pleroma.envs.net/users/Seirdy" rel="me">@Seirdy@pleroma.envs.net</a>.

-I maintain three blocklists for the Fediverse:
+I maintain three main blocklists for the Fediverse:

 [The `pleroma.envs.net` blocklist](https://seirdy.one/pb/pleroma.envs.net.csv)